USEPA/hwip/docs/Results/site-details-report.md

 ### Hazardous Waste Cleanups

-The Hazardous Waste Cleanups table displays, for hazardous waste cleanup sites
+The Hazardous Waste Cleanups table displays, for hazardous waste cleanup sites:

 - whether events related to corrective action remedy selection and remedy construction have been reported.
-- whether human exposure and groundwater events have been reported reported on in the Environmental Indicators column.
+- whether human exposure and groundwater events have been reported, in the Environmental Indicators column.
 - whether the ready for anticipated use event has been reported.
 - whether performance standards were attained and cleanup process terminated.